Till My Heartaches End

-Till My Heartaches End is a 2010 Filipino romantic drama film directed by Jose Javier Reyes and starring Kim Chiu and Gerald Anderson (after Kung Tayo'y Magkakalayo ended on July 9 three months later) in their last film after First Day High (2006), I've Fallen For You (2007) and Paano na Kaya of the same year that released on January 27 nine months later.
+Till My Heartaches End is a 2010 Filipino romantic drama film directed by Jose Javier Reyes and starring Kim Chiu and Gerald Anderson.
+The film reunited Chiu and Anderson following the conclusion of their television series Kung Tayo'y Magkakalayo on July 9, 2010.
+It marked their first film together since Paano Na Kaya, which was released earlier that year on January 27.
 It is produced and released by Star Cinema.

 Plot

 Paolo "Powie" Barredo (Gerald Anderson) is out to prove to the world that he can succeed in life independently, and is not just a son born out of wedlock.
 Despite a rough upbringing, he climbs the ladder of success.
 As things start falling into place and he is thrilled to achieve his goal, he puts other life matters on hold.

 Agnes Garcia (Kim Chiu) always longed for the time when her family would finally be completed again.
-At the age of 6, her parents left the country to work abroad – her mother was a medical technician in America, while her father worked as an engineer in Riyadh.
+At the age of 6, her parents left the country to work abroad – her mother was a medical technician in the United States, while her father worked as an engineer in Riyadh.
 Despite the distance, Agnes treasured the hope that she would reunite with her parents once again when she passed the nursing exam and applied to work in the States.

 They find each other at a café and couldn't take their eyes off each other.
 They found solace and comfort in each other's company.
 But their life paths moved them in opposite directions.